Job Search Tips: How to Find a Job You Love – and Enjoy the Job Search too

 Unemployment, particularly when not related to your performance, can be destabilizing.
 A layoff is best weathered if you have a plan to mitigate its impact even before it happens.
 Let’s review the main steps to take after a layoff or if you feel that it is coming.
-The idea is to make job search an enriching experience and invest in yourself to remain employable for years to come.
+Use these job search tips to make job hunting an enriching experience and invest in yourself to remain employable for years to come.

 1. Identify your feelings.
 You may be experiencing resentment, anger, disappointment, or fear.
 There can be a certain level of grief.
 Take time to articulate for yourself the significance of your past role and the elements of the work culture that you enjoyed – or not.

 2. Journal while focusing on the positive experiences you are taking with you into the new role.
 Write down the things you are thankful for, learning experiences you had in this job, new skills you learned, and great people you met.
 Write down several examples of interesting or challenging, successful projects you completed.
 Collect contact information of the people who supported you and with whom you enjoyed working.
 Contact them for recommendations.

 Run a strategic analysis of your contributions and goals.

 3. Define what went wrong in the past role, if applicable.
 Clearly identify and articulate the attitudes, policies, and corporate culture aspects that you will not accept in your next workplace.
 In your discussions with the potential employers, you will keep these points in mind (so you could easily identify the red flags) while focusing on and articulating the positive details from #2 above to demonstrate your enthusiasm and value.

 4. Focus on your goals.
 Make a list of short-term and long-term goals.
 What is the middle ground between them?
 What is your lowest acceptable hourly rate/salary or the minimum necessary work conditions you need?
 What is your ideal compensation package?
 What are the key responsibilities of your ideal target role?